mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Server-side enforced ordering

-With this approach, the server ensures that incoming messages are added to an ordered queue and outgoing messages are dispatched in the same order.
+With this approach, the delivery service ensures that incoming messages are added to an ordered queue and outgoing messages are dispatched in the same order.
 The server is trusted to resolve conflicts during race-conditions (when two members send a message at the same time), as the server doesn't have any additional knowledge